OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Bad reference Example
 ---------------------

-Code with the most common sort of reference bug will **look** like the above correct code, but without the middle step where the references are assigned pointees.
+Code with the most common sort of reference bug will **look** correct, but without the middle step where the references are assigned pointees.
 The bad code will compile fine, but at run-time, each dereference with a bad reference will raise ``NullPointerException`` and the program